Collapsing to Alexandrov spaces with isolated mild singularities: Generalized fibration theorem revisited

 \section{Generalized fibration theorem revisited}

+In this section we finish the proof of Theorem \ref{thm:main'}.
 As noted at the end of the previous section, we need to modify the generalized fibration theorem \cite[5.2]{F:fibr} to be suitable for our application.
 We will modify the definition of a generalized noncritical map \cite[5.1]{F:fibr} to include admissible maps and show that the generalized fibration theorem still holds for the modified definition.
-This section is technical and the reader is assumed to be familiar with the proof of the fibration theorem in \cite{Per:alex} (cf.\ \cite{Per:mor}) and its generalization in \cite{F:fibr}.
+This section is rather technical and the reader is assumed to be familiar with the proof of the fibration theorem in \cite{Per:alex} (cf.\ \cite{Per:mor}) and its generalization in \cite{F:fibr}.
 Here $\delta$ and $\varkappa(\delta)$ may depend additionally on $\varepsilon$ and are assumed to be much less than $\varepsilon$ and $c(\varepsilon)$.

 Before describing the modification, we recall the notion of a DER function introduced in \cite{Per:mor}, which is an abstraction of the derivative of an admissible function.
 Let $\Sigma$ be a space of curvature $\ge1$.
 We call $f:\Sigma\to\mathbb R$ a \textit{DER function} if it has the following form: